SamirAttar/Hotel-Rating-Microservices/README.md

 spring.application.name:RATING_SERVICE

-3. Add @EnableEurekaClient i strting point of application.
+3. Add @EnableEurekaClient at strting point of application.

 After doing all this configration your service will get register with eureka server.